section-engineering-education/engineering-education/content/articles/dockerizing-an-aspnet-core-web-api-app-and-sql-server/index.md

 We will run the application in Visual Studio and retest the application by performing CRUD operations.
 We expect the same results as we got earlier.

 ### Wrapping up
-In this guide, we have learned how to create a Docker container for ASP.NET Core application's and SQL Server.
-We have also been able to use Docker Compose to run both containers simultaneously and perform CRUD operations.
+In this guide, we have learned how to create a Docker container for ASP.NET Core applications and SQL Servers.
+We have also used Docker Compose to run both containers simultaneously and perform CRUD operations.

 We have been able to pull and use the SQL Server container image to run the SQL Server container.
 This is essential, especially for the developers who do not intend to download and install SQL Server into their development environment.